GalaChain/sdk/docs/authorization.md

 # Authorization and authentication

 GalaChain uses two layers of authorization and authentication to ensure that only authorized users can access the system.
-First level, exposed to the client, is based on secp256k1 signatures and private/public key authorization for Ethereum signing scheme, and eddsa signatures for TON signing scheme.
+The first level, exposed to the client, is based on secp256k1 signatures and private/public key authorization for the Ethereum signing scheme, and eddsa signatures for the TON signing scheme.
-Second level uses native Hyperledger Fabric CA users and organizations MSPs.
+The second level uses native Hyperledger Fabric CA users and organizations MSPs.

 ## How it works